Sabotage, coerce, shame: Bullying in the church

-Decades ago, sisters Sarah and Angelina Grimké spoke out with compassion and courage.
-Their insights into a past culture show how cruelty hides in plain sight.
+Decades ago, Sarah and Angelina Grimké told the truth with compassion and courage.
+Still today, the sisters can help us uncover cruelty hidden in plain sight.

 “Religion almost killed me,” she said, then paused, waiting for my response.
 I had no words.
 But I believed her – and I could identify.
 She saw it in my eyes.